Look, I don't think it's appropriate to bring up that LA Times story.

 Thank you, sir.

-Now, two years ago, when Bush was in the White House, he had his detractors, the Jersey gals and the Dixie chicks, and in particular Cindy Sheehan.
+Now, two years ago, when Bush was in the White House, he had his detractors, the Jersey gals and the Dixie chicks, and in particular, Cindy Sheehan.

 Oh, yeah.

-And did anybody in the Bush White House call Cindy Sheehan a Nazi or a member of the lunatic fringe, or did they treat her with respect?
+And did anybody in the Bush White House call Cindy Sheehan a Nazi or a member of the lunatic fringe?

-Didn't uh No, I actually think they treated her sympathetically.
+I actually think they treated her sympathetically.

-They didn't mention her at all uh publicly.
+They didn't mention her at all publicly.

-Uh the guy who ran for the Terry?
+The guy who ran for Terry?

-No, no, the Republican with Sarah Palin.
+No, no, the Republican with Sarah Phelan.

 McCain.